-"But, Miss..."
-(God!
-I can just hear myself as a kid whine that).
+"But, Miss…" (God!
+I can just hear myself as a kid whine like that).
 "Miss!
-You said that a noun was the name of a thing."
+You said a noun was the name of a thing."

 "So it is."

-"But nothing isn't anything so how can it be a noun if a noun is a thing?
+"But nothing isn't anything so how can it be a noun if a noun's a thing?
 It doesn't make sense."

 Touché.
 Well done, Tommy.

-She's out in the conservatory just now―it's where she goes―clipping away for all she's worth and all that other stuff she does to keep herself sane.
-I'll take her a wee drink in a bit, when the time is right.
+She's out in the conservatory right now-it's where she goes-clipping away for all she's worth and all that other stuff she does to keep herself sane.
+I'll take her a wee sherry in a bit, when the time's right.

 Originally published in Static Movement September 2008